lingfish/FetchTV-Helpers/README.md

 * Get responses as JSON.
 This includes additional item attributes, e.g. file size, duration, type (episode or movie), description

+## Notes/quirks

+It seems that Fetch do not reveal if a recording is deleted (actually only marked for deletion), via the DLNA returned.

+I've scoured the XML, tried different filters etc -- nothing works.
+They must be keeping that flag in a different database, of which the status isn't reflected in the XML/DLNA.
+This means that you'll see all recordings on the box, deleted or not, and if the state JSON goes missing, will probably be re-downloaded in certain situations.

 ## Usage

 ```